MaggieLangheim/mlbRegAnalysis/README.md

-# This repository includes data from the 2010-2019 NPF seasons and the code to run a regression analysis on the effect of stolen bases (offensive) and runners caught stealing (defensive) on wins.
+# This repository includes data from the 2010-2019 National Pro Fastpitch seasons.
+The other files are the code to run a regression analysis on the effect of stolen bases and failed stolen base attempts (offense) on wins.